About the FICUS JGI-EMSL Call

 Researchers interested in learning more about EMSL and specific instruments can view a dozen different instruments in four of EMSL’s laboratories through a panning 360-degree virtual tour.
 The tour includes lab and instrument overviews available through text, images, video and web pages.
 It features EMSL’s surface science instruments, nuclear magnetic resonance spectrometers, ion mobility mass spectrometers, and cell isolation and surface analysis tools.

 DOE JGI primarily employs next-generation short-read sequencing platforms augmented by 3rd generation single-molecule/long-read capabilities (read lengths in the 6-10kb range).
 The capabilities available for this call are listed below.
+Proposals should request no more than 1 Tb of sequencing, 500 Kb of synthesis and up to 200 samples for metabolomics polar analysis and 500 samples for nonpolar analysis.
 Researchers are encouraged to review JGI’s sample submission guidelines to obtain additional information about the amounts of material that are required for various product types.
 Individual proposals may draw from one or more of these capabilities as needed to fulfill project goals.
 Successful projects frequently exploit a combination of capabilities:

 - Core Capabilities Include:

-- De novo sequencing of plant, fungal, bacterial, and archaeal genomes
+- De novo sequencing and annotation of plant, fungal, bacterial, and archaeal genomes

 - Resequencing for variation detection